domsson/candies/mem-proc/README.md

 ## Examples

-Print the used memory in percent, with two decimal digits and space-separated unit:
+Print the bound memory in percent, with two decimal digits and space-separated unit:

     $ ./bin/mem-proc -us -p 2
     23.11 %